smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 - Allow selecting an SDL RPC Version as the minimum supported RPC version
 - Allow selecting an SDL Protocol Version as the minimum supported Protocol version

-The SDL Developer Profile should provide an option to generate an app manifest out of the entered app information.
-Also the Developer Profile should allow uploading app packages per app version.
+The SDL Developer Portal should provide an option to generate an app manifest out of the entered app information.
+Also the Developer Portal should allow uploading app packages per app version.

 #### 3.2 SHAID changes